 Teachers K-12 are trained to note any concerns they have for their students’ wellbeing in our central student support system.
 This creates a holistic picture of each child’s wellbeing that can be shared efficiently with appropriate staff so concerns are not overlooked.
 Age appropriate Student Support Teams include Heads and Deputies of sub schools, school psychologists and wellbeing staff.
 They meet weekly to review cases and develop support plans.

 Three on-campus psychologists are available to assist students K-12, parents and staff, as required.
-The experienced psychology team provide short-term therapy adopting evidenced-based practice across a broad range of service areas including grief and separation, anxiety and mood based concerns.
+The experienced psychology team provide short-term therapy adopting evidenced-based practice across a broad range of service areas including grief and separation, anxiety and mood-based concerns.

 Student wellbeing, morale, commitment and satisfaction is enhanced by the connections they make through the House system.

 Each student is allocated to one of four Houses: Acacia, Grevillea, Ironbark and Nicholii.
-Every week students gather for half an hour in House Families of fifteen or so children from K-12, reflecting the notion of school as a family where very child is known and valued.
+Every week students gather for half-an-hour in House Families of fifteen or so children from K-12, reflecting the notion of school as a family where very child is known and valued.
 Older students mentor younger ones and the younger ones get advice from older role models.

-- thrive in mind, body and spirit
+- Thrive: mind, body, spirit

-- stay resilient by developing emotional awareness, optimism and empathy
+- Resilience: emotional awareness, optimism, empathy

-A Tutor oversees each group and students and tutor stay together throughout their CCGS years.
+A tutor oversees each group and students and tutor stay together throughout their CCGS years.
 After House Family meetings the whole school assembles to celebrate our school spirit.

-Students connect through House and interschool sport, debating, performing arts, community service and school Outdoor Education camps where they learn participation, enthusiasm, teamwork and leadership.
+Students connect through House and interschool sport, debating, performing arts, community service and school outdoor education camps where they learn participation, enthusiasm, teamwork and leadership.